sixeyed/docker4.net/lessons/section-02/02-03-packaging-netfx-apps.md

 Those images let you use Docker as your build server, compiling from source code without any dependencies - you just need Docker.

 This approach is very powerful for hosted build systems like GitHub actions and Azure DevOps.
-It's powered by [multi-stage Dockerfiles]().
+It's powered by [multi-stage Docker builds](https://docs.docker.com/develop/develop-images/multistage-build/).

 ## Packaging apps with multi-stage Dockerfiles

-The approach is simple: use the SDK image as the base, copy in the source code and compile it using the tools in the base image.
+The approach is simple:

+* use the SDK image as the base, copy in the source code and compile it using the tools in the base image.

-Then use the runtime image as the base for the final app and copy in the compiled app from the previous stage.
+* then use the runtime image as the base for the final app and copy in the compiled app from the previous step.

 Here's the [v2 Dockerfile](../../docker/02-03-packaging-netfx-apps/signup-web/v2/Dockerfile) for the Sign Up web app - it uses the existing build script in [build-web.bat](../../src/build-web.bat).

 > Multiple `FROM` instructions make this a multi-stage Dockerfile.
-Only the content from the final stage goes into the app image.
+Only the content from the final stage goes into the app image

 ## Build the new application image